1156UnderControl/docs-pt/source/docs/getting-started/getting-started-frc-control-system/how-to-wire-a-robot.rst

 wire).
 Measure out the length of wire required to reach the positive terminal of the PDP.

-1. Cut, strip, and crimp the terminal to the 2nd end of the red 6AWG wire.
 1. Corte, encaixa e crimpe o terminal ao "2nd end" do fio vermelho 6AWG.
 2. Utilizando o 7/16" box end, prenda o fio ao lado "AUX" do main breaker de 120A.
 3. Utilizando a Allen de 5mm, prenda a outra ponta ao teminal positivo da PDP.